EngJay/rpi-os-from-scratch/README.md

-  configuration were respectfully swiped from the very promising [adaptabuild](https://github.com/rhempel/adaptabuild) project by Ralph Hempel (@rhempel) for my own educational purposes of learning how to use dev containers and learn how adaptabuild works.
+  configuration were respectfully swiped from the very promising [adaptabuild](https://github.com/rhempel/adaptabuild) project by Ralph Hempel (@rhempel) for my own educational purposes of learning how to use dev containers and how adaptabuild works.
 If you're looking for a containerized embedded build system for VS Code, check it out!